-In accordance with Titls 1 of the Texas Administrative Code (TAC), \$355.308(s) for nursing facilities, or \$355.112(t) for all other programs, the below Recoupment Summary indicates whether or not the provider is subject to recoupment for failure to meet participation requirements.
+In accordance with Title 1 of the Texas Administrative Code (TAC), §355-308(s) for nursing facilities, or §355-112(t) for all other programs, the below Recoupment Summary indicates whether or not the provider is subject to recoupment for failure to meet participation requirements.

-If you indicated on STEP 2 of this cost report that you requested to aggregate by program those contracts/component codes held by this Combined Entity which participated in the Attendant Component on Rate Enhancement for the purpose of determining compliance with spending requirements, the recoupment summary information below represents the estimated total recoupment for all participating contracts/component codes on the cost reports indicated below.
-This same summary information is displayed on all cost reports affected by the aggregation.
+If you indicated on STEP 2 of this cost report that you requested to aggregate by program those contracts/component codes held by this Combined Entity which participated in the Attendant Component Codes on the Cost reports the purpose of determining compliance with spending requirements, the recoupment summary information below represents the estimated total recoupment for all participating contracts/component codes on the cost reports indicated below.
+This same summary information is displayed on all cost reports affected by the aggregation